Fortex365/DiscordBot/barmaid/README.md

   - `autorole help` - Help for command usage.
   - `autorole set` - Set the role to asign.
   - `autorole remove` - Remove role to asign.
+- `filter` - Gets blacklisted words on a server
+  - `filter add` - adds new words to blacklist
+  - `filter remove` - removes word from blacklist